Taking a cash-out mortgage for debt consolidation is a great idea — sometimes.

 “People can change.
 But that normally requires some kind of life change such as they get a second income with a spouse, they get an inheritance, or they get a new job with a big pay increase.
 Those events become the catalyst to fix their spending problem,” he says.

-The first thing he suggests they do is call their current lender and get an amortization table.
+The first thing Halliwell suggests borrowers do is call their current lender and get an amortization table.
 Many of these tables are available online now, too.
 This can help you understand the long-term costs of a refinance.

 “It can be very valuable to start there and look at your current loans.
 You can figure out if you leave the current loan alone or you consolidate and how much it will cost you or save you,” he says.

-He also said talking to a financial planner, your accountant or even someone in your family who understands finances is a good step to do before signing any new loans.
+He also said talking to a financial planner, your accountant or even someone in your family who understands finances is a good step to take before signing any new loans.

 “At least this way, you are making some level of an informed decision.
 Know what the financial ramifications are instead of just knowing the payment plan,” he says.

 Halliwell would only encourage someone to get a debt consolidation loan if it results in paying less interest over time.
 For instance, you probably wouldn’t want to consolidate a car loan that you’ve been paying on for four years and only have one year left.

 “Most of the car payment is now going toward principal.
 You don’t want to stretch that back out to a 30-year loan,” he says.